vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/3_alternative-energy.md

    Table 11.2: Top ten hydroelectric producers in the world, accounting for two-thirds of the hydroelectricity production worldwide.
    11.5 Upshot: Pros and Cons of Hydro
    The two lists below provide some pros and cons to hydroelectric power that are relevant to our assessment of its value to our mix of renewable energy options.
 First, the positive attributes:
-   2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.► Natural source, solar-driven, without waste products or pollu- tion;29
-   ► Technologically simple, therefore straightforward to implement and maintain;
+   ► Natural source, solar-driven, without waste products or pollu- tion;29 ► Technologically simple, therefore straightforward to implement and maintain;
    ► High efficiency, turning 90% of available energy into useful elec- tricity;
    ▸ Good baseline of steady power over daily timescales;